Hans00T/DownloadsOrganizer/README.md

 **NOTE: This version of the script is still in development and may not work as expected.
 Use at your own risk.
 If you find any bugs or have any suggestions, please let me know.**
 ## Description
 ### What is it?
-This script organizes any folder by moving files into folders based on their extension.
+This script organizes any directory by moving files into directories based on their extension.
-The script will create a folder for each extension and move the files into the corresponding folder.
-If a folder already exists for a certain extension, the files will be moved into that folder.
+The script will create a directory for each extension and move the files into the corresponding directory.
+If a directory already exists for a certain extension, the files will be moved into that directory.
 The goal is to make it easier to find and manage files.
 ### Why is it?
 This project was created for my own needs.
-Specifically to organize a messy downloads folder and to sharpen my programming skills while at it.
+Specifically to organize a messy downloads directory and to sharpen my programming skills while at it.
 Sorting files by extension helps finding files faster and makes it easier to delete files that are no longer needed and to move important files to another location.
 ### What does it do?
-- Organizes the downloads folder (or any folder you choose) by moving files into folders based on their extension
+- Organizes the downloads directory (or any directory you choose) by moving files into subdirectories based on their extension
-- Creates a folder for each extension and moves the files into the corresponding folder
+- Creates a directory for each extension and moves the files into the corresponding directory
+- Lets you choose the names of the directories and the extensions that go in them and stores that information into file_types.json
 ## Requirements
 - Python 3
 - Any operating system